Impact of Higher Education in Yorkshire

 The top most studied subject areas are: business and management, followed by subjects allied to medicine, then social sciences, then engineering and technology.

-Start-up companies started by graduates of universities in Yorkshire and Humber, turned over nearly £54million in 2022-23.
+Start-up companies started by graduates of universities in Yorkshire and Humber, turned over £52 million in 2024-25.

 The creation of UK-based businesses offer new employment opportunities, both locally and nationally.

-Develop highly-skilled people by producing over 80,725 graduates each year and creating opportunities for the region’s workforce.
+Develop highly-skilled people by producing 87,335 graduates in 2024/25, creating opportunities for the region’s workforce.

 In comparison, have a look at the graduate numbers in the rest of the regions: